iamrommel/range-slider/README.md

 # range-slider

-Plain range slider for React
+No dependency range slider for React